sanjay95/gaming-portable-reputation/README.md

-with the ability to chart the course for their players' success by offering a portable gaming reputation that maximises the use of zero-party data.
-Our comprehensive suite of developer tools, services, and privacy-preserving technologies helps gaming studios attract new customers and retain more players, ensuring a more secure and
+with the ability to chart the course for their players' success by offering a portable gaming reputation that maximises the use of zero-party data with Affinidi developer tools.

+Affinidi's comprehensive suite of developer tools, services, and privacy-preserving technologies helps gaming studios attract new customers and retain more players, ensuring a more secure and